bytesnz/vproweather/README.md

                           - all the records since arc date (in yyyy-mm-dd[THH:MM format]
                           - the last arc records
+ -A, --archive-header   Print the archive data header with the
+                        archive records
  -i, --get-interval     Get the current archive interval -t, --get-time         Get weather station time.
  -s, --set-time         Set weather station time to system time.